University of the Philippines Film Institute: Publication

-The UP Film Institute publishes the journal Pelikula, officially named Pelikula: A Journal of Philippine Cinema.
+The UP Film Institute publishes the journal Pelikula, officially named Pelikula: A Journal of Philippine Cinema and Moving Image.
 The journal "broadly covers national and regional perspectives on Philippine cinema and publishes academic articles, opinion pieces, reviews, interviews, and visual essays."

-Before the UP Film Institute's establishment, Pelikula was published by two non-profit organizations, namely the UP College of Mass Communication Foundation, Inc. and the Laurel-Rufino-Prieto Foundation, Inc. and was managed by the Department of Film and Audio-Visual Communication of the UP College of Mass Communication under the editorship of Nicanor G. Tiongson.
+Before the UP Film Institute's establishment, Pelikula was published by two non-profit organizations, namely the UP College of Mass Communication Foundation, Inc. and the Laurel-Rufino-Prieto Foundation, Inc. and was managed by the Department of Film and Audio-Visual Communication of then UP College of Mass Communication under the editorship of Nicanor G. Tiongson.
 Though slated to be semiannual, Pelikula's first volume came out in September 1999 with a single issue.
 This was followed by a second volume with two issues (March to August 2000 and September 2000 to February 2001), and a third with a single issue (March to August 2001).
 Since then, no further volumes were published for an extended period of time due to lack of funding.

-In 2019, the Pelikula journal was revived by the UP Film Institute, led by Patrick F. Campos, as part of its commemorative event celebrating Philippine cinema's hundredth-year existence.
+In 2019, the Pelikula journal was revived by the UP Film Institute, led by Associate Professor Patrick F. Campos, as part of its commemorative event celebrating Philippine cinema's hundredth-year existence.
 On December 18, 2020, the fourth and fifth volumes of Pelikula (2019 and 2020, respectively) were made publicly available for download through the journal's own website.
 They were the first two volumes to appear jointly since Pelikula was last published 18 years ago.